 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Ethereum Classic is an old version of Ethereum that, after some infighting within the Ethereum community, decided to go its own way.

 Some people think that Ethereum Classic is the “true” Ethereum, while others believe that the blockchain that’s now known as Ethereum is the legitimate one.
-The market believes that Ethereum has trumped Ethereum Classic; as of November 15, 2021, Ethereum has a market capitalisation of $559 billion, while Ethereum Classic has a market capitalisation of just $7.3 billion.
+The market believes that Ethereum has trumped Ethereum Classic; as of November 15, 2021, Ethereum has a market capitalization of $559 billion, while Ethereum Classic has a market capitalization of just $7.3 billion.

 But what’s the difference, and how can you invest in this alternative version of Ethereum?
 Read on to find out.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
 Sign up and Trade here.